sveltejs/eslint-plugin-svelte/docs/rules/html-closing-bracket-spacing.md

   "svelte/html-closing-bracket-spacing": [
     "error",
     {
-      "startTag": "never", // or "always" or "any" "endTag": "never", // or "always" or "any" "selfClosingTag": "always" // or "never" or "any" }
+      "startTag": "never", // or "always" or "ignore" "endTag": "never", // or "always" or "ignore" "selfClosingTag": "always" // or "never" or "ignore" }
   ]
 }